alpaka-group/bashi/README.md

 A library to provide a job generator for CI's for alpaka based projects.

+# Naming

+The main component of the `bashi` library is combinatorics.
+Due to the wide spread of the field, there are different words for the same things.
+Therefore, `bashi` has introduced a naming guideline that is used for function and parameter names and documentation.
+Please read the [naming guidelines](docs/naming.md).

 # Developing

 It is strongly recommended to use a Python environment for developing the code, such as `virtualenv` or a `conda` environment.
 The following code uses a `virtualenv`.